Weather, Maps, and Information

 - Caribbean side (Bocas del Toro) is more humid and rainy than the Pacific.

-- The driest part of Panama is the Azuero Peninsula on the south coast.
+- Driest part of Panama is the Azuero Peninsula on the south coast.

-- The hottest part of Panama is around David (sw border near Costa Rica).
+- Hottest part of Panama is around David (SW border near Costa Rica).

-- Length of day is 12 hours year round because Panama is near the equator.
+- Length of the day is 12 hours year-round because Panama is near the equator.

-- Panama never goes on Daily Savings Time as all days are the same length.
+- The country never goes on Daily Savings Time as all days are the same length.

 Have Weather Questions?
 Contact Us

-Should you care to speak directly to one of our fishing representatives regarding weather paterns in Panama feel free to call us at any of the numbers listed below.
+Should you prefer to speak directly to one of our fishing representatives regarding weather paterns in Panama feel free to call us at any of the numbers listed below.